lizmat/ParaSeq/README.md

 The [`.are`](https://docs.raku.org/type/Any#method_are) method returns either the most restrictive type, or a `Bool` if a test for a specific type was requested.

-Status: since this method is already **highly** optimized, adding specific hypering would only slow down execution.
+**Status**: since this method is already **highly** optimized, adding specific hypering would only slow down execution.

 categorize
 ----------

 The [`.categorize`](https://docs.raku.org/type/List#routine_categorize) method returns a `Hash` with the expected categorization.

-Status: since the `.categorize` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
+**Status**: since the `.categorize` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
 Therefore, **no** specific hypering logic has been added for this method at this point.

 classify
 --------

 The [`.classify`](https://docs.raku.org/type/List#routine_classify) method returns a `Hash` with the expected classification.

-Status: since the `.classify` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
+**Status**: since the `.classify` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
 Therefore, **no** specific hypering logic has been added for this method at this point.

 elems
 -----

 The [`.elems`](https://docs.raku.org/type/List#routine_elems) method returns The number of elements that the iteration produced.
 Is typically less than the number of elements in the source, but can also be more in the case of a `Callable` in a `.map`.

+**Status**: an optimized version of the `.elems` method has been implemented.

 end
 ---

 The [`.end`](https://docs.raku.org/type/List#routine_end) method return The number of `.elems` minus one.

+**Status**: an optimized version of the `.end` method has been implemented.

 first
 -----

 Only if the [`.first`](https://docs.raku.org/type/List#routine_first) is called **without** any arguments, is it an endpoint and as such will return the **first** delivered value.

+**Status**: an optimized version of the `.first` method without any arguments, has been implemented.

 head
 ----

 Only if the [`.head`](https://docs.raku.org/type/List#method_head) is called **without** any arguments, is it an endpoint and as such will return the **first** delivered value.

+**Status**: an optimized version of the `.head` method without any arguments, has been implemented.

 join
 ----

 The [`.join`](https://docs.raku.org/type/List#routine_join) method joins all delivered values together with the optional separator string (which defaults to `""`).

+**Status**: an optimized version of the `.join` method has been implemented.

 max
 ---